JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

 #### Grid boundary handling

 Symmetries of the world can be used to reduce the calculation only to a fraction of the world.
 These can be passed as `boundaries` to the different `axes`.
+For details on the different boundary conditions see [Grid Boundary Conditions](@ref).

 For linear axes (`x`, `y`, `z`), the `boundaries` can be chosen `infinite`, `periodic`, `reflecting`, or `fixed`.

 For radial axes (`r`), the boundaries can be chosen `r0` for the left boundary and `infinite`, `reflecting` or `fixed` on the right boundary.
 If no boundaries are given, the default is `r0` for the left boundary and `infinite` for the right boundary.

 For angular axes (`phi`), the boundaries can be chosen `reflecting` or `periodic`.
 If no boundaries are given, the default is `periodic` for both edges.

 All $\varphi$-symmetric configurations can be calculated in 2D if `phi` ranges from `0` to `0` with `periodic` boundary handling, i.e.
 ```yaml